 Department of Evolutionary Biology and Environmental Studies

-4-year PhD position in community ecology 60 %
+4-year PhD position in community ecology at the University of Zürich

-Motivated students with a MSc degree in biodiversity, ecology, disease ecology, plant biology, or other related fields are encouraged to apply.
-Prior expertise in botanical surveying, experimental design, statistical analysis, or molecular techniques are a bonus, but your most important assets are enthusiasm for research, motivation to learn new things, and ability to work independently while being an active member of a research team.
+Students with interest in disease ecology, community ecology, plant biology, or other related fields are encouraged to apply.
+Prior expertise in trait-based approaches, experimental design, statistical analysis, or basic molecular and disease diagnostic skills are a bonus, but your most important assets are enthusiasm for research, motivation to learn new things, and ability to work independently while being an active member of a research team.

-To apply, please send a single (!)
-PDF file merged from the following parts to Viviana Loaiza: CV (with possible publications included), a copy of your academic transcript records, contact details of two references (e.g. MSc thesis supervisor), and a cover letter (MAX 1 page) with a description of your researcher interests and why you would be a suitable candidate for the project.
-Please include the word "PhDCALANDA21" in the subject line.
+To apply, please send a single PDF file merged from the following parts to Fletcher Halliday: CV (with possible publications included), a copy of your academic transcript records, contact details of two references (e.g. MSc thesis supervisor), and a cover letter (MAX 1 page) with a description of your research interests and why you would be a suitable candidate for the project.
+Please include the word "PhDDISEASE22" in the subject line.

 Place of work

 Start of employment